purdue-cs193-fall-2019/homework-1-walte195/index.md

+# Ben Walter's First CS193 Homework

+- The instructors are cool
+- It's interesting to learn about the tools available to me
+- Computer Science is fun

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.